 You are using an outdated browser.
 Therefore, it is possible that some of the content on this website may not display correctly.
 Please update your browser.
 If your computer is part of a network, it may be necessary to contact your IT administrator.

 The German Federal Government has decided to expand the truck toll to all federal trunk roads as of 1 July 2018.
 Here, you can find up-to-date information on the topic.

 Truck toll to be extended in 2018

 The German Federal Ministry of Transport and Digital Infrastructure (BMVI) contracted Toll Collect to lay the technical groundwork.
-With the extension, the federal toll system will grow by around 40,000 kilometres of federal trunk road.
+With the extension, the federal toll system will grow to 40,000 kilometres of federal trunk road.
 Currently, a total of 15,000 kilometres of motorway and federal trunk road is subject to charge.
 And that applies to only one direction of travel for each road.

 Customers already registered with Toll Collect and whose trucks are equipped with an on-board unit (OBU) require no further action for the toll network expansion and are fully prepared.
 Automatic toll collection via an on-board unit offers clear advantages for customers.
 Drivers can change their route at any time without cancelling or partially cancelling their current route.
 This provides flexibility and saves companies time and money on a daily basis.

 The expansion of the toll road network means that many more companies will be using the toll system.
 Companies that will join the toll system starting in 2018 should decide in advance how they want to pay the fee.
 For companies that frequently use toll roads, it is best to pay tolls using automatic log-on via an on-board unit.

 These companies should register online via the Toll Collect customer portal in order to have an OBU installed.
 Vehicles can then be registered.
 Next, the company visits a service partner who will install the OBU.
 Toll Collect provides the unit free of charge and the company pays for the installation.